ABOUT CLEFT LIP AND CLEFT PALATE

 How is the condition treated?

-Surgery to repair a cleft lip is normally done within the first three months of life.
-A special technique is used to suture the two sides of the lip together, leaving a scar that blends into the lip.
+Surgery to repair a cleft lip can be performed as early as three months of life.
+Specialist cleft surgeons will suture the two sides of the lip together, leaving a scar that blends into the lip.
 Repairing a cleft palate is more complicated and is usually done when the child is older – between the ages of 6 to 18 months.
 During surgery, tissue from either side of the mouth is used to fill in the gap.
-Several subsequent surgeries may be required during childhood and even into adolescence.

 What happens if cleft conditions are left untreated?

-What causes cleft lip or cleft palate?
+What causes cleft lip or palate?

 Although we still don’t know exactly what causes these conditions, there are many known risk factors that can increase the likelihood of a baby being born with cleft lip or cleft palate.
 Genetics and family history, pre-existing medical conditions, poor nutrition and exposure to harmful environmental substances (for example smoke inhalation from cooking over an open fire) can affect the healthy development of an unborn baby.